thinknathan/tsd-template-boom/README.md

 - File watcher via `yarn dev` or `npm run dev` to transpile on save
 - Optionally run `yarn buildO1` or `npm run buildO1` to strip source maps, [unfold and propagate constants](https://github.com/thinknathan/tstl-const-propagation)
 - Access a library of types for Defold extensions by running `yarn resolve` or `npm run resolve`
-  - Fallback solution to generate types for Defold extensions programmatically by running `yarn xtgen` or `npm run xtgen`

 _You will need to have [Node.js](https://nodejs.org) installed._